 So that would make this saying around 300 years old, at least!

-- I tried showing my grandpa how to use the newest gaming console, but it seems you can’t teach an old dog new tricks because he didn’t seem interested to learn.
-He preferred the ease of mobile gaming instead.
+- I tried showing my grandpa how to use a game console controller, but it seems you can’t teach an old dog new tricks because he didn’t seem to get it.
+He preferred gaming on mobile instead.